devvsakib/javascript-problem-solving/L-B/0026 FileExtension/README.md

   // Split the file name into an array of strings at the dot character. const splitFileName = fileName.split(".");

+  // Check if the split file name array has more than one element. if (splitFileName.length > 1) {
     // Get the last element in the array, which is the file extension. const fileExtension = splitFileName.pop();

     // Return the file extension.
     return fileExtension;
+  }
+  // The file name does not have an extension, so return an empty string. return "";
 }
 ```